 If you choose to charter in April, May or June you’ll be rewarded with lots of blooming flowers, green islands and fun festivities related to Easter, which is the biggest religious holiday in the country.
 There will also be less visitors around these times.

 Each has its own high points, depending on what it is you’re searching for.
 The Ionian, for example, offers a relaxed sailing experience with short passages between anchorages, while The Dodecanses is great for those looking for a sailing experience that challenges their skills.

 For most destinations you can fly into Athens and get to your base from there.
 There also may be direct charter flights from European cities to smaller airports.

 Just like any country Greece has certain special requirements for bareboat charters:

-- There must be at least one certified skipper on the yacht.
-The skipper must be able to provide proof of competency such as and International Certificate of Competence or ASA “104 Bareboat Cruising Course”.
+There must be at least one certified skipper on the yacht.
+The skipper must be able to provide proof of competency such as an International Certificate of Competence or ASA “104 Bareboat Cruising Course”.

 Unlike many other beautiful destinations the mooring costs in many areas of Greece are extremely reasonable.
 Your LateSail advisor can provide you with further information on where to go to take advantage of low cost mooring, and where to avoid as well.

 As an experienced host to charterers and yachties from around the world, much of Greece is well versed in providing great provisions from which to select from during your trip.
 The region boasts excellent olives, sardines and cheeses, all of which are great for putting together an energizing snack while out on the water.

 You’ll also find plenty of waterfront tavernas serving excellent seafood and many other types of regional specialities.
 Good wine abounds and you can stock up on Mythos and other Greek beers to keep you satiated throughout your journey.